NavidK0/SimpleGraphQL-For-Unity/README.md

 ```

 # Things to Note

 - During testing, we found that Unity's version of .NET occasionally has issues with HttpClient and WebSocket.
+If you
-If you find that you are having the same issues, please let us know.
-WebSocket is unavoidable for subscriptions, and Unity has no alternative like they do with UnityWebRequest.
+  find that you are having the same issues, please let us know.
+WebSocket is unavoidable for subscriptions, and Unity
+  has no alternative like they do with UnityWebRequest.
 - WebSockets sometimes take extraordinarily long amounts of time to start up on the first call.
-This is has probably been fixed in a recent .NET version (but we don't have those fixes yet.)
+This is has probably
+  been fixed in a recent .NET version (but we don't have those fixes yet.)

 <!-- ## Auth with Hasura
 TBA -->

-# Wiki will be added soon

-More to be added soon